Neutrino masses, vacuum stability and quantum gravity prediction for the mass of the top quark: Introduction

-In this work, we use the prediction from asymptotically safe quantum gravity that all quartic scalar couplings vanish at the Planck scale as a boundary condition for the perturbative RGEs below the Planck scale.
-We investigate how the prediction for the top mass changes in the presence of a type I+II seesaw, and whether asymptotic safety is compatible with vacuum stability.
+Given this asymptotic safety prediction for the ``initial values'' of quartic couplings we investigate seesaw, and whether asymptotic safety is compatible with vacuum stability.
 At first glance and only focusing on the sign of the contribution to the flow of the Higgs quartic coupling, the answer to the latter is most likely positive.
 Indeed, the presence of an extra scalar, the SU(2) triplet, gives a positive contribution to the $\beta$-function of the Higgs quartic coupling and stabilises the vacuum if the triplet mass is close to or below the SM critical scale \cite{Gogoladze:2008gf,Arina:2012fb,Dev:2013ff,Kobakhidze:2013pya,Haba:2016zbu,Chakraborty:2019uxk,Parida:2020sng}.
 However, the question becomes non-trivial when we add the input from asymptotic safety.
 The joint doublet-triplet potential has 5 quartic couplings, 1 cubic coupling and 2 mass parameters.
 It is not obvious that the requirement that all 5 quartic couplings vanish at the Planck scale yields a stable potential.
 In fact, we find that the condition of vacuum stability requires the presence of the right-handed neutrinos and places lower and upper bounds on the value of the neutrino Yukawa couplings.

 Our main results are summarised in Fig.~\ref{fig:mt}.
 First, we find that the values of the Yukawa couplings of the light left-handed neutrinos to the scalar triplet are bounded by requiring vacuum stability of the doublet-triplet potential.
 Using these bounds, we obtain that the effect of the $SU(2)$ triplet is to raise the prediction from asymptotic safe gravity up to $1\%$ compared to the SM.
 This means that the top mass predicted in the SM, which corresponds to $M_t\sim 171\,{\rm GeV}$ and the limiting case $M_\Delta=M_{\rm pl}$ in Fig.~\ref{fig:mt}, can be as large as $M_t\sim172.5\,{\rm GeV}$ for $M_{\Delta}\sim 10^8\,{\rm GeV}$ assuming a negligible cubic interaction with the Higgs.
 Furthermore, if we require that the mass of the light neutrinos is solely due to a type-II seesaw mechanism, we find that the top mass prediction is within $172.5\,{\rm GeV}\gtrsim M_t\gtrsim 171.3\,{\rm GeV}$ and the triplet mass is bounded from above as $M_{\Delta}<5\times 10^{13}\,{\rm GeV}$.
 Including right-handed neutrinos and allowing for the maximum value of the cubic coupling the uncertainty in the prediction is $O(10\,{\rm GeV})$.
 In that case, experimental data constrains the right-handed neutrino sector.
 Further theoretical input on the size of the cubic coupling and the Yukawa coupling, for example from left-right symmetry at the intermediate scale, can narrow down the allowed range for the top quark mass.